Vinatulo/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
 0. pwd prints the absolute path name of the current working directory.
 1. ls command will print the list of the current directory.
-2. cd commands the change from working directory to the users home directory.
+2. cd commands the change from working directory to the users home directory
+3. ls -l command will display current directory contents in a long format.